 Purpose

-These topics belong to the broader platform architecture, not the builder PRD:
+These topics belong to the broader platform architecture, not the builder PRD:- Module installation

 - Activation and deactivation